Syntax Comparison with Other Languages

-The following comparison aims to show the exact equivalent of the Cilia code.
+The syntax comparison on the following pages aims to show the exact equivalent of the Cilia code in various other languages.

 Note